shalu2424/Inheritance-projects/README.md

 ## 🔹 Hierarchical Inheritance

-Hierarchical Inheritance occurs when one superclass is inherited by multiple subclasses at the same level**.
+Hierarchical Inheritance occurs when one superclass is inherited by multiple subclasses at the same level.

 Example structure: